MeqdadDev/image-classifier-using-python-article/README.md

 Image classification involves categorizing images -an entire image- based on their types or classes, and it serves as a fundamental task in the field of computer vision.
 This process finds wide-ranging applications in various domains, including object detection, medical diagnosis, security, agriculture, and entertainment.

+#### Required Skills/Concepts Before Reading

+Before working on this tutorial, you need to know the following skills and concepts:

+* Python Programming
+* Image Processing (Basics of OpenCV)
+* Machine Learning Lifecycle

 ### Steps for Building Image Classifier
 #### (In our case)